-This notice covers the use of video and photographs taken of KFRS employees and volunteers at operational incidents.
+This notice covers the use of video and photographs taken of KFRS employees and volunteers at operational incidents, operational exercises and training.

 Under Part 2, Section 6 of the Fire and Rescue Services Act 2004, we have a legal duty to promote fire safety.
-In addition, as part of our responsibilities under Section 7 to 9 we also promote road safety and other forms of event safety related to the types of emergencies that we attend (e.g. water safety).
+In addition, as part of our responsibilities under Sections 7 to 9 we also promote road safety and other forms of safety related to the types of emergencies that we attend (e.g. water safety).

-One way we meet this duty is by our Engagement Team undertaking communications and public information activity following certain incidents.
-As part of this our Engagement Team may capture photographs or video footage of incidents and the wider scene.
-These images and or footage may be used in promotional activity, displays, internal or external publications or online, for example in safety campaigns conducted using our social media channels.
+One way we meet this duty is by our Engagement Team undertaking communications and public information activity following certain incidents, operational exercises and training.
+As part of this our Engagement Team may capture photographs or video footage of an incident, operational exercise, training activity.
+These images and footage are taken for the purposes of public safety, public information and communications and may be used in promotional activity, displays, internal or external publications or online, for example in safety campaigns conducted using our social media channels.